Pushing the Limits of Block Rotations in Post-Training Quantization: On the Compute Requirements of Hadamard Rotations

 Let $X \in \mathbb{R}^d$ be an activation vector and $R \in \mathbb{R}^{d \times d}$ be a Hadamard matrix, with $ d \ge 4$.
 If the dimension $d$ is a power of 2, the rotation of $X$ by $R$ can be fully decomposed into butterfly stages, resulting in $\mathcal{O}(d \log{d})$ add/subtract operations.
 If $d$ is not a power of 2, it can be factored into a power of 2 and a non-power-of-2 component as $d = kt$, where $t$ is the largest non-power-of-2 factor of $d$ and $k$ is the power-of-2 remainder.
 Because the matrix $R$ is constructed from $k'=\log (k) - 2$ recursive applications of a $4t$-dimensional base matrix, the overall computation naturally splits into two parts: (1) $k'$ radix‑2 butterfly stages, followed by (2) $2^{k'}$ instances of $4t$-dimensional rotations.

 The $4t$-dimensional rotations themselves can be further optimized by first computing all sums and differences over every group of four adjacent inputs, and then performing a final stage that adds or subtracts $4t$ groups of $t$ elements according to a sign pattern determined by the definition of the $4t$-dimensional Hadamard matrix.
-Figure \ref{fig:non_po2_hadamard_structure} illustrates this rotation structure for an activation vector in the Llama3 8B model with dimension $14334$.
+Figure \ref{fig:non_po2_hadamard_structure} illustrates this rotation structure for an activation vector in the Llama3 8B model with dimension $14336$.
 This dimension factorizes as $512 \times 28$, resulting in $9$ radix‑2 butterfly stages and $512$ independent $28$-dimensional rotations.
 Each $28$‑dimensional rotation is further decomposed into three stages: the first two stages compute seven groups of four‑input additions and subtractions, and the final stage performs $28$ groups of seven‑input add and subtract operations.

 Our proposed optimization reduces the number of add/subtract operations of a $d$-dimensional rotation from $\mathcal{O}(d(k' + 4t - 1))$ to $\mathcal{O}(d(k' + t + 2))$, equivalently $\mathcal{O}(dt + d\log{k})$.
 Due to the nature of the optimization, this provides the largest gains when $k'$ is small and $t$ is large.
 In particular, for fixed \( k' \) and as \( t \to \infty \), the reduction asymptotically yields a \( 4 \times \) reduction in operation count.
 Table \ref{tab:non-po2-ops} reports the number of operations required for online rotations in non-power-of-2 dimensions found in Llama3 and Qwen3 models, comparing our reduction to existing techniques.
-Overall, our approach reduces the total number of operations by orders of magnitude relative to dense multiplication, and $1.4-2.9\times$ improvement over existing butterfly decomposition-based implementations \cite{fast-hadamard-transform}.
+Overall, our approach reduces the total number of operations by orders of magnitude relative to dense multiplication, and $1.4-2.9\times$ reduction in compute requirements compared to existing butterfly decomposition-based implementations \cite{fast-hadamard-transform}.